banacleto/meat-app-api-ts/README.md

 ### Install all the dependencies that we will need

-`npm i typescript @types/node eslint eslint-plugin-import nodemon ts-node-dev mongoose fastify fastify-plugin fastify-cors fastify-blipp fastify-swagger boom`
+`npm i typescript @types/node eslint eslint-plugin-import nodemon ts-node-dev mongoose fastify fastify-plugin fastify-cors fastify-blipp fastify-swagger fastify-jwt boom`

 ### Below is a brief description of what each package does, quoted from their respective websites: